kimjoar/writings/backbone-mixins.md

 });
 ```

-We then ensure that the integration between the mixin and the component
-works as expected.
-We found this to be a great technique for ensuring
+We found this to be a great technique for ensuring that our mixins works
-that our mixins works as expected in all the components which include
+as expected in all the components which include them.
-them.

 ---

 Mixins are a simple but potentially very powerful abstraction.
-We have
+We used
+them for mainly for three things: pagination, local error handling and
-found them to be valuable several times.
+handling transitions between pages.
+In each case we found them to help
+decouple our code and make each component more focused.

+In this blog post I've only looked at using them for views, but they are
+also great for breaking up models and collections.

 To give credit were credit is due, this blog post, and our solution to
 the mixin problem, was heavily influenced by Dmitry Polushkin's [gist on